How to buy the best pressure cooker

 Stove-top pressure cookers

 Stove-top pressure cookers can initially be a little more daunting to use, as you need to monitor the level of heat on the stove to help the appliance reach and maintain pressure.
 But if you’re prepared to take a more hands-on approach to cooking, they have their benefits.
-They’re often cheaper than electric models (you can buy one for as little as £20) and, as they can reach higher pressure levels, they cook food even more quickly.
+They’re often cheaper than electric models (you can buy one for as little as £20) and, as they can reach higher pressure levels, they can cook food even more quickly.

 Most are made from stainless steel or aluminium, and can double up as a sturdy saucepan.
 They don’t have multiple functions for different foods like electric models do, but some come with accessories such as steaming baskets.